adinoolfi/tirocinio_uni/README.md

 2. The script called "Remove_background.py" removes the background from the frames so that the focus is exclusively on the bag.

 We then use the open source Kohya_ss platform to develop the LoRA model that recognizes our bag.
+Once the model is developed we use it on Stable diffusion installed locally to generate our images (unfortunately I lost the file .safetensors).

+RESULTS:
+I uploaded the images generated in different advertising contexts into the results folder.